cloudstax/firecamp/catalog/kafkamanager/README.md

 The default Java heap size, both Xmx and Xms, are set to 4GB.
 If your Kafka Manager wants other memory, you could specify the "km-heap-size" when creating the Kafka Manager service by the firecamp-service-cli.

 **Set JVM TTL for Kafka Java client**
 By default, JVM caches a successful DNS lookup forever.
 The [JVM TTL](http://docs.aws.amazon.com/AWSSdkDocsJava/latest/DeveloperGuide/java-dg-jvm-ttl.html) is set to 60 seconds.
-So when Kafka container or  moves to another node, JVM could lookup the new address.
+So when Kafka container moves to another node, JVM could lookup the new address.

 **User and Password**
 The user and password are required.
 You MUST specify the Kafka Manager user and password when creating the service.